Phileosopher/commonplace/mind-feelings-fear.md

 - The survival impulses for food, water, and shelter are [themed](symbols.md) extensions of death.
 - We try to prolong its inevitability with [risk management](safety-riskmgmt.md) tactics such as [weight management](body-2_diet.md) and [preventative healthcare](body-4_health.md).

+APPLICATION: The [healthcare industry](body-4_health.md) (and [law](rules.md) enforcement, to a more abstracted degree) concerns itself constantly with death and pain management, so they have an unusual perspective compared to the rest of society.

 The fear of death contributes to far more [illogical](logic.md) behavior than we often realize:

 - We try to expand a [legacy](legacy.md) that outlives our passing, often through our [children](people-family.md).